tkyeung357/fail2ban-wordpress/readme.md

 - config located in /fail2ban/
 - filter located in /filter.d/

-# how to test
+# How to test
-I use burp suite intrunder to test fail2ban
+I use Burp suite intruder to test fail2ban
 payload:
 - snipe-login.txt
 - snipe-rpc.txt